 ... environment: # Using the latest Flutter version. flutter: stable when: changeset: includes: # Only run the CI when a file in one of the following directories # changed. - "apps/**" - "packages/**" - "codemagic.yaml" excludes: # Don't run the CI when only .md files have changed. - "**/*.md" # This workflow should trigger when a new pull request opens or updates. triggering: ...

-You can also check out the Codemagic documentation on running builds and builds steps conditionally for more information about conditional runs.
+You can also check out the Codemagic documentation for run builds and builds steps conditionally for more information about conditional runs.

-Monorepos are great for larger codebases.
-However, as you may have noticed in this article, they require a bit more effort to manage.
-Nevertheless, you should now be able to manage your own Flutter monorepo with Melos and configure your CI/CD.
+Monorepos are great for larger code bases.
+However, as you may have noticed in this article, they come with a bit more effort to manage.
+Nevertheless , you should now be able to manage your own Flutter monorepo with Melos and configure your CI/CD.

 You can check out the full source of the repository here.